pb4ugoout/Jamboard/carrier_details.md

 E.) 8-pin dual row JST connected to the side IO PCB.
 Only 7 pins are utilized and the brown wire is not twisted with the rest of the wires.

 F.) 8-pin single row JST connected to the rear IO PCB.
-All 8 pins are populated and the black wire is not twiseted with the rest.
+All 8 pins are populated and the black wire is not twisted with the rest.

 G.) Micro-USB port directly connect to the Jetson module.
 This is connected to the rear IO module with an uncommon, but, off the shelf usb micro-b to micro-b cable.